tos-kamiya/nemoc/README.md

-# nemoc

 # nomoc, a command-line rendering tool for NEMO template

-A CLI tool to render nemo template.
+A CLI tool to render nemo template (experimental).

 # dependencies